 The PSOAS muscle and TRE (Tremors)

-Due to its keystone location any muscular contraction of the psoas – such as the neurogenic tremors we experience during TRE – stimulates and massages many deep internal organs such as pancreas, bladder, liver, spleen, kidneys, stomach, reproductive organs and also the aorta and lumbar nerve complex.
+Due to its keystone location any muscular contraction of the psoas – such as the therapeutic, neurogenic tremors we experience during TRE – stimulates and massages many deep internal organs such as pancreas, bladder, liver, spleen, kidneys, stomach, reproductive organs and also the aorta and lumbar nerve complex.

 These organs, known as viscera, communicate with the brain with what we commonly know as ‘gut feelings‘ .
-The psoas, because of its proximity to these organs, can play a key role in this vital and emotional stimuli.
+The psoas, because of its proximity to these organs, can play a key role in this vital, emotional stimuli.

 If the sympathetic ‘fight or flight’ system is overstimulated the psoas muscle can store embedded ‘memories’ of traumatic events and the parasympathetic relaxation response may be subdued.
+Perhaps you are the person who finds it difficult to relax?
 These embedded memories and trapped energy can commonly manifest as various anxiety disorders – panic attacks, depression, addictions, PTS symptoms etc.

 The TRE process helps us open the door to natural self-healing by allowing the flow of our innate and intelligent parasympathetic response to rest and release.